 Recommended by: Allan, It’s Sometimes Sunny in Bangor

 The sleepy wee capital of Northern Ireland was at one time a city to avoid.
-But in post-Troubles times, this reputation now works to its advantage, because it is overlooked by the mass tourist trails.
-And while it doesn’t quite share the same romantic cliché of Europe, it instead has this loveable rapscallion charm in Belfast City Centre.
-It’s an Irish thing.
+But in post-Troubles times, this reputation now works to its advantage, because it’s often overlooked by tourists.
+And while it doesn’t quite share the same romantic cliché of Europe, you’ll find a loveable rapscallion charm in Belfast City Centre.
+It’s an Irish thing!

 RECOMMENDED TOUR: Political Taxi Tour of Belfast